CarlottaMnt/carlottamnt.github.io/_pages/papers.md

 # <center> Work in progress </center>

-**The old folks at home: parental retirement and adult children well-being** (with Andrew Clark).
-2023. <br/>
-<small>[ <a href="#/" onclick="visib('retirement')">Abstract</a> ] </small>

-<div id="retirement" style="display: none; text-align: justify; line-height: 1.2" ><small>
-This paper explores the causal effect of parental retirement on adult children's well-being, an area primarily overlooked in current literature.
-As societies age and retirement rates increase, policymakers concerned with the financial sustainability of pension systems must comprehend these ripple effects.
-We capitalize on the UK eligibility age for the State Pension and the provisions of the UK 1995 and the UK 2011 Pension Acts, which increased retirement ages to a great extent.
-Fuzzy Regression Discontinuity Design estimates show maternal retirement increases adult children's life and income satisfaction by 0.22 and 0.19 standard deviations in the short run.
-Difference-in-differences estimate reveals that paternal retirement negatively impacts life and income satisfaction by 0.11 and 0.08 standard deviations.
-The well-being response is most significant for adult children in low-income bands, with childcare responsibilities, and living in close geographic proximity to their parents.
-</small><br><br/></div>

 **Small pictures, big biases: the adverse effects of an Airbnb anti-discrimination policy** (with Julio Garbers).
 2023. <br/>
 <small>[ <a href="#/" onclick="visib('airbnb')">Abstract</a> ] </small>